 Send: Take people along with us, saying, "Come with us; see the Lord do amazing things in your life as you venture out of your comfort zone".

 Challenge: After their short-term mission trip, challenge them: What is the Lord telling you now?
 What is next for you?
 One of many results of the challenge phase is a project that is developed based on the call of the individual person and what they hear from the Lord.

-The Bridge: When you put all of the above pieces together, a bridge is built in a foreign country as we come alongside the Malawi-side team to assist them in their tangible expansion of Christ's love.
+This results in The Bridge: When you put all of the above pieces together, a bridge is built between foreign countries as Americans come alongside the Malawi-side team to assist them in their tangible expansion of Christ's love.

-Though the situation has been improving slowly throughout the last decade, God has put a vision for high quality education for our children in the hearts of the Miqlat team.
-In 2016, He provided the funding and we enthusiastically embarked on our long anticipated school project - to create elementary schools for grades 1–8 at each Hope Center.
+Though the situation has been improving slowly throughout the last decade, God has put a vision of high quality education for our children in the hearts of the Miqlat team.
+In 2016, He provided the initial funding and we enthusiastically embarked on our long anticipated school project - to create primary schools for grades 1–8 at each Hope Center.

-In September of 2016, in fulfillment of the initial part of the vision, the Miqlat Primary School at Kogoya opened its doors to 76 students.
-In September of 2017, Thuchila Primary School will be birthed.
+In September of 2016, in fulfillment of the initial part of the vision, the Miqlat Primary School at Kogoya opened its doors.
+In September of 2017, Thuchila Primary School launched into action.

-Miqlat schools are marked by the same love and principles as the rest of the Miqlat organization and our teachers are treated as part of the Hope Center field staff family.
-Selected from recent teacher college graduates, Miqlat teachers have been tackling the challenge of instructing students with a broad range of previously acquired skills while learning new teaching techniques and experimenting with unfamiliar materials and perspectives on child development themselves.
-Though we are still facing the village challenges of guardians who ask children to stay home from school to do chores, the Miqlat School has been met with an enthusiastic response from our students who are eager for any knowledge or interaction we are able to offer them.
+Our schools are marked by the same love and principles as the rest of the Miqlat organization and our teachers are treated as part of the Hope Center field staff family.
+Selected from recent teaching college graduates, Miqlat teachers have been tackling the challenge of instructing students with vastly varying prior learning inside one classrooms while experimenting with new teaching techniques and learning fresh perspectives on child development.
+Though we are still facing the traditional village challenge of guardians who ask children to stay home from school to do chores, the Miqlat Mission School has been met with an enthusiastic response from our students who are eager for any knowledge or interaction we are able to offer them.